exercism/python/exercises/high-scores/README.md

 Manage a game player's High Score list.

 Your task is to build a high-score component of the classic Frogger game, one of the highest selling and addictive games of all time, and a classic of the arcade era.
-Your task is to write three functions that from the original score list will return the highest score, the last added score and the three highest scores respectivly.
+Your task is to write methods that return the highest score from the list, the last added score and the three highest scores.

 ## Exception messages